 The Detective's Chemistry Toolkit

 This introduction covers The Detective's Chemistry Toolkit within Tests for Ions for GCSE Chemistry.
 Revise Tests for Ions in Chemical Analysis for GCSE Chemistry with 20 exam-style questions and 14 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 1 of 14 in this topic.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+It is section 1 of 15 in this topic.
 Use this introduction to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position